FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/Development Report.md

 **We favor a catchy and concise statement, ideally one sentence.**)--->

-A social network to enhance communication among conference participants.
-Connect, chat and share thoughts, photos and experiences.
-Together, towards mind broadening and empowerment of relationships.
+There is always a time in a conference when you wish you could share a thought, experience, or chat with another participant.
+ConferenceBook is a social network to enhance this communication.
+Connecting people, towards mind broadening and empowerment of relationships.

 <!---
 To learn more about how to write a good product vision, please see also: